Time Crystals from Minimum Time Uncertainty: Rate of Spontaneous Emission

+To get an order of magnitude estimate of the effect of the extra term in Eq. \eqref{emmrate}, we consider the spontaneous emission from a transition between the first and second energy levels in the hydrogen atom.
+Now for these levels, we have $E_1=13.6$eV, $E_2=E_1/4$, and $|{\bf p}|\sim 0.7qa_0$, where $a_0$ is the Bohr radius.
+Thus, we obtain

+The uncertainty in measuring the rate of spontaneous emission for hydrogen atom is $\pm 0.3 $ \% \cite{transp}.
+So, the bound on $\alpha_0$ from the rate of spontaneous emission in a hydrogen atom is given by

+Hence, at this scale the effect of the rate of spontaneous emission in hydrogen can be effected by the temporal deformation proposed in this paper.
+If such a deformation scale exists at this scale in nature, future measurements might be able to detect it.

-We can also use the lifetime of particles to set bounds on $\alpha$, for this modified Schr\"odinger equation.
-For example, the tau has a lifetime of \cite{rpp} $(290.3\pm 0.5)\times 10^{-15}$s, and since the minimum time from Eq.(\ref{texp}) must be less than the uncertainty in measuring the tau's life time, then
+It may be noted that we can also use the lifetime of particles to set bounds on $\alpha_0$, for the modified Schr\"{o}dinger equation.
+For example, the tau has a lifetime of $(290.3\pm 0.5)\times 10^{-15}$ s \cite{rpp}, and since the minimum time from Eq. \eqref{texp} must be less than the uncertainty in measuring the tau's life time, then $ 2\pi\hbar\alpha < 0.5 \times 10^{-15}$.
+This means that $\alpha_0<1.5\times 10^{27}$.
+However, the bound on $\alpha_0$ from the hydrogen atom is more stringent than the bound on $\alpha_0$ from the lifetime of particles.
+So, in the case that a minimum measurable time exists in nature, we are more likely to first observe its effects on the rate of spontaneous emission in hydrogen atoms.